 Talk to your primary care provider about being tested for Vitamin D deficiency or thyroid conditions.
 Vitamin D supplementation can decrease symptoms of sadness, according to the NIH.
 Patients with autoimmune thyroiditis exhibit an increased risk of depression and anxiety.
 By treating both of those conditions, you may alleviate some of the symptoms.

 If you have a clinical diagnosis of depression or anxiety, reach out to your therapist and continue your medicine regimen.
 However, if you think your sadness or angst are crossing lines that affect your daily life, reach out to a trained professional.
 Any thoughts of harming yourself should be immediately addressed by calling the suicide hotline.

 Both depression and anxiety can be exacerbated by stressful situations and lack of self-care.
+People have to handle COVID-19 anxiety now as part of their overall stress and depression.
 If you are looking for solutions, add the following tools in your toolbox to resolve stress.

 Being resilient is important in the face of a crisis.
 Resilience is your coping ability when facing emergencies and wishing to return to pre-crisis status.
 Psychological resilience means looking at problems as acceptable circumstances or problems that can be changed.
 There are steps to take to improve your resilience.

 - Own that your thought is a thought, and your feeling is a feeling.
 Avoid struggling against it and just accept it and let it pass.
 Dealing with tricky thoughts is human.